Ugandan parliament set to re-introduce anti-gay law

 It was not immediately clear whether Museveni would support the bill a second time, if passed by parliament again.

-"We're mobilizing members to pledge their support for re-introduction of this bill when the House comes back from recess (in about two weeks' time)," Abdu Latif Ssebaggala, told Reuters.
+"We're mobilising members to pledge their support for re-introduction of this bill when the House comes back from recess (in about two weeks' time)," Abdu Latif Ssebaggala, told Reuters.

 Homosexuality is taboo in much of Africa and is illegal in 37 countries there.
 But the punishments in Uganda were among the harshest.